VencislavManoilov/reasoning-chatbot/README.md

 # Chatbot with Reasoning

 Welcome to the Chatbot with Reasoning project!
 This repository contains a feature-rich chatbot application that utilizes OpenAI's API to provide advanced language model processing.
 The chatbot offers multiple operation modes, including reasoning capabilities for enhanced conversational interactions.
+The reasoning isn't just using the o1 model but creating multible steps and solutions for solving the problem which creates a chain of thought.

 ## Technologies Used